 - Based on the policy established at the June 2002 ETF Board meeting, the amortization period for Unfunded Actuarial Accrued Liabilities (UAAL) was closed.
 Therefore, the remaining period will decline one year at a time until the UAAL is fully amortized. - The State of Wisconsin issued Pension Obligation Bonds in 2003 that paid off the majority of unfunded liabilities of the ASLCC Program. - In computing the rates in this report, we used the Frozen Initial Liability (FIL) method.
 This method was used because the Pension Obligation Bond paid off unfunded liabilities for some, but not all employers, requiring separate contribution rates for some of the employers.
 This method is described further on page 15.
 For comparison purposes, we have also calculated the funded status using the Entry Age Normal method.
-On this basis, the ASLCC Program is 105.5% funded and the SHICC Program is 109.0% funded. - In total, during 2023, investment return on a market value basis was higher than the assumed level of 6.8%.
-Under the asset valuation method, gains and losses are phased-in over a five-year period, resulting in a 8.8% return on an actuarial value of assets basis.
-Overall, contribution rates for the December 31, 2023 valuation increased from the prior year.
-Losses arose due to increases in premiums and pays (for the non-University group) that were higher than assumed which more than offset the investment gains noted above. - The Actuarial Value of Assets exceeds the Market Value of Assets by approximately 3.9% as of the valuation date.
+On this basis, the ASLCC Program is 103.5% funded and the SHICC Program is 101.1% funded. - In total, during 2024, investment return on a market value basis was higher than the assumed level of 6.8%.
+Under the asset valuation method, gains and losses are phased-in over a five-year period, resulting in a 7.1% return on an actuarial value of assets basis.
+Overall, contribution rates for the December 31, 2024 valuation increased from the prior year.
+Increases in contributions was primarily driven by higher than anticipated increases in premiums and updating methods and assumptions in accordance with the three-year experience study of the Wisconsin Sick Leave Conversion Credit Programs covering the period from January 1, 2021 to December 31, 2023. - The Actuarial Value of Assets exceeds the Market Value of Assets by approximately 2.7% as of the valuation date.
 The statutory asset valuation method will recognize all of the differences between the actuarial value and market value over four future years.
-If all assumptions are realized going forward, including the 6.8% investment return assumption, the result will be upward pressure on contribution rates. - The assumptions used in this valuation are based on the three-year experience study of the Wisconsin Sick Leave Conversion Credit Programs covering the period from January 1, 2018 to December 31, 2020.
-See the experience study report dated November 18, 2021 for additional information regarding the assumptions and methods used in this valuation. - Per section 40.05(4)(br)(2) of the Wisconsin Statutes, the ASLCC employer contribution rate calculated in a given valuation may not exceed the ASLCC employer contribution rate calculated in the previous valuation by more than 0.2% of covered payroll.
+If all assumptions are realized going forward, including the 6.8% investment return assumption, the result will be upward pressure on contribution rates. - The assumptions used in this valuation are based on the three-year experience study of the Wisconsin Sick Leave Conversion Credit Programs covering the period from January 1, 2021 to December 31, 2023.
+See the experience study report dated November 18, 2024 for additional information regarding the assumptions and methods used in this valuation.
+Below is a summary of updated assumptions reflected in this valuation: - Demographic assumptions (i.e., rates of retirement, rates of termination and disability rates); - Merit & longevity pay increase assumption; - Health care cost trend assumption; - o Participation rate for future retirees decreasing from 100% to 95%; and - Usage rate for escrowed/on-hold retirees decreasing from 50% to 45%. - Per section 40.05(4)(br)(2) of the Wisconsin Statutes, the ASLCC employer contribution rate calculated in a given valuation may not exceed the ASLCC employer contribution rate calculated in the previous valuation by more than 0.2% of covered payroll.

-Wisconsin Sick Leave Conversion Credit Programs Summary of Participant Data December 31, 2023
+Wisconsin Sick Leave Conversion Credit Programs Summary of Participant Data December 31, 2024